Symbolic Algorithms for Qualitative Analysis of Markov Decision Processes with B\"uchi Objectives: Definitions

-\begin{theorem}[\cite{CY95,luca-thesis}] For all MDPs $G$, and all reachability and parity objectives $\Phi$, there exists a pure memoryless strategy $\straa_*$ such that for all $s \in \waa(\Phi)$ we have $\Prb_s^{\straa_*}(\Phi)=1$. \end{theorem} {\bf Scc and bottom scc.} Given a graph $G=(S,E)$, a set $C$ of states is an scc if for all $s,t \in C$ there is a path from $s$ to $t$ going through states in $C$.
+{\bf Scc and bottom scc.} Given a graph $G=(S,E)$, a set $C$ of states is an scc if for all $s,t \in C$ there is a path from $s$ to $t$ going through states in $C$.
 An scc $C$ is a bottom scc if for all $s \in C$ all out-going edges are in $C$, i.e., $E(s) \subseteq C$.

 {\bf Markov chains, closed recurrent sets.} A Markov chain is a special case of MDP with $\SA=\emptyset$, and hence for simplicity a Markov chain is a tuple $((S,E),\trans)$ with a probabilistic transition function $\trans:S \to \distr(S)$, and $(s,t) \in E$ iff $\trans(s,t)>0$.
 A \emph{closed recurrent} set $C$ of a Markov chain is a bottom scc in the graph $(S,E)$.
 Let $\calc= \bigcup_{C \text{ is closed recurrent}} C$.
 It follows from the results on Markov chains~\cite{Kemeny} that for all $s \in S$, the set $\calc$ is reached with probability~1 in finite time, and for all $C$ such that $C$ is closed recurrent, for all $s \in C$ and for all $t \in C$, if the starting state is $s$, then the state $t$ is visited infinitely often with probability~1.